preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/core_concepts.md

 * Auditors to collect reporting data on the licensed usage of published products.

-An additional benefit of the specification is a complete agnosticism to programming language, frameworks, database, I/O technologies, and most notably, EHR vendor.
+An additional benefit of the specification is a complete agnostic to the programming language, frameworks, database, I/O technologies, and most notably, EHR vendor.
 It permits more architectural flexibility for  SMART-on-FHIR clients, CDS Hooks services, and executable knowledge that requires on-site deployment, but does not require implementors to use any of those specifications.

 ## For Providers and Software Vendors